erickmoon/Simple-Secure-Node.js-API-for-a-todo-list-app/README.md

    npm run dev
    ```

-   The server will start on `http://localhost:5000`.
+   The server will start on `http://localhost:5001` or whichever port number you set on PORT variable in your `.env` file.

 ## Usage